41st GST Council Meeting Highlights, Updates, Outcome and More

 The GST Council simplified the GST registration procedure for taxpayers by enhancing the user-friendliness of the online registration portal and minimizing the documentation requirements.
 These modifications were geared towards rendering the GST regime more accessible and less cumbersome, particularly for newly established businesses.

-The GST Council prolonged the deadline for selecting the GST composition scheme, a simplified tax compliance choice for small businesses, from March 31, 2020, to March 31, 2021.
-This extension was aimed at affording eligible businesses additional time to evaluate the appropriateness of the composition scheme and make well-informed decisions.
+The GST Council extended the deadline for selecting the GST composition scheme, a simplified tax compliance option for small businesses, from March 31, 2020, to March 31, 2021.
+Consequently, this extension provided eligible businesses with additional time to assess the suitability of the composition scheme and make well-informed decisions.

 Outcomes